damonallison/java-examples/README.md

 * Are their any java books written by the compiler and/or runtime teams at Google?
 * Why is implementing a correct version of "compareTo" impossible with java inheritance?
+* String interpolation - is printf the best we can do?
+Is there a better replacement for Code42's log formatter token replacer?

+* Is it more common to use primitives for performance or objects for ubitquity?

 ###### Language ######